 - Databases which get mirrored are not supported.

-- It is possible that due to third party backup solutions, SQL Server backup may fail.
+- It is possible that due to third-party backup solutions, MS-SQL server backup may fail.
 The product is not exhaustively tested with all other backup solutions.

-- If a third party VSS Provider is used then the product may not work.
+- If a third-party VSS provider is used, the product may not work.
 It is recommended to use the default Microsoft provider.

 - Database name with apostrophe and comma is not supported.